trinistr/rubocop-config/README.md

 - rubocop (1.76.0)
 - rubocop-performance (1.25.0)
 - rubocop-rspec (3.6.0)
+- rubocop-thread_safety (0.7.3)

 However, the only hard requirement is `"rubocop", "~> 1.0"`.
 All cops introduced later, and all plugins' cops are protected by version checks.
-Later versions of gems will probably work, unless a major version changes cops too much.
+Later versions of gems will probably work, unless a major version changes cops too much, or cops are renamed.

 ## Additional configuration